dunbarlabNIH/barcode_extracter/README.md

 #barcode_extracter :monkey:

 This is python code used to extract cellular barcoding data from FASTQ files.
 Final output is a table with cellular barcode sequences as row names, and FASTQ files as columns and counts corresponding to each barcode present within that FASTQ file.
+Originally created for use with cellular barcoding experiments in Cynthia E. Dunbar's laboratory at the National Institutes of Health, Bethesda, MD.

 Code by Diego A. Espinoza<sup>1</sup>, Samson J. Koelle<sup>1</sup>, and Rong Lu<sup>2</sup>.